spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 ![Image that shows the Updates button](/getting-started/gcp/getting-started_update-k8s-cluster_updates-available-button-cluster-overview.webp)

-A dialog appears which shows the changes made in this update.
-Review the changes and ensure the only change is the `replicas` field value.
+A dialog appears, showing a summary of packs changed.
+Select **Review changes in Editor** to review your changes.
+Ensure the only change is the `replicas` field value.
 The pending update removes your cluster override and sets the `replicas` field to `3`.
-At this point, you can choose to apply the pending changes or keep it by modifying the right-hand side of the dialog.
+At this point, you can choose to apply the pending changes or make additional changes by modifying the **Pending Configuration** pane on the right side of the editor.

 ![Image that shows the available updates dialog ](/getting-started/gcp/getting-started_update-k8s-cluster_available-updates-dialog.webp)